elixir-webrtc/ex_dtls/README.md

 DTLS and DTLS-SRTP handshake library for Elixir, based on [OpenSSL].

-ElixirDTLS allows user to perform DTLS handshake (including DTLS-SRTP one) without requiring any socket.
-Instead, it generates DTLS packets that user has to transport to the peer.
+`ExDTLS` allows a user to perform DTLS handshake (including DTLS-SRTP one) without requiring any socket.
+Instead, it generates DTLS packets that a user has to transport to the peer.
-Thanks to this DTLS handshake can be performed on the third party socket e.g. one used to establish connection via ICE protocol.
+Thanks to this DTLS handshake can be performed on the third-party socket e.g. one used to establish a connection via ICE protocol.

 ## Installation